I Started a Joke

 The song's B-side was "Kilburn Towers", except in France, where "Swan Song" was used.
-"I Started a Joke" was written by Robin mainly, with help from Barry and Maurice Gibb on the bridge.
+"I Started a Joke" was written by Robin Gibb mainly, with help from Barry and Maurice on the bridge.
 It was produced by the Bee Gees with Robert Stigwood.

 Composition and recording

 Songs for the Idea album were completed on 20 June.
 "I Started A Joke" was the last to be recorded.